bmaunde/guidelines/connector-integration-guide.md

 	   ]
     }

 The above data structure is recursive but it usually 2 levels deep.
-The first level represents the overral message reg
+The first level represents the overral message regarding the error that has occured.
+The second level provides more detail with regards to what actually caused the error to occur.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTg4MDgzMzI4LC03OTcxOTQ5MTQsLTE5Mz
+eyJoaXN0b3J5IjpbODIxMDUxNjA4LC03OTcxOTQ5MTQsLTE5Mz
 kyMzYyMjYsLTE4NTI4MTA5MDMsLTUxNDM4NDEyOCwxNjE2NTMy
 MDE0LC0yMTEzNjI1NTQ1LDIwMTE0NjgxNTEsODE2OTA2MTUyLC
 0xNzg5NTM5OTk2XX0=